TylorS/email-service-challenge/readme.md

 ## Postman Collection

-A postman collection for the given endpoint can be found [here](./v1.postman_collection.json) along with a sample postman environment [here](./v1.postman_environment.json).
+A postman collection for the endpoint can be found [here](./v1.postman_collection.json) along with a sample postman environment [here](./v1.postman_environment.json).
 You'll need to override the `FROM_EMAIL` and `TO_EMAIL` variables to get things working.

 ## The choices I have made